 ECONOMY OVERVIEW

 The Indian automobile industry has historically been a good indicator of how well the expansion and technological advancement.
-India is the worlds third-largest Automobile market.
+India is the worlds third-largest Automobile market after China and USA and also fourth largest Automobile producer in the world after China, the United States of America and Japan.
 The rising logistics and passenger transportation industries are driving up demand for commercial vehicles.
 Future market growth is anticipated to be fueled by new trends including the electrification of vehicles, particularly three-wheelers and small passenger automobiles.

 Industry Structure & Development

-The Company is planning to expand its business and has laid down Foundation stone on 13th May, 2024 for construction of new manufacturing plant in Kharkhoda.
-This new plant will provide capacity enhancement to meet the requirements of Maruti Suzukis new manufacturing plant at IMT Kharkhoda, which is expected to be commissioned in the Financial Year 2025-26.
-The Company manufactures the plastic injection moulded automotive components i.e. bumpers, instruments panels, grills etc. as original equipments and for spare parts market primarily for Maruti Suzuki India Limited (MSIL) at two of its manufacturing locations in Gurugram & Manesar in the state of Haryana.
+The Company expanded its business and has laid down Foundation stone on 13th May, 2024 for construction of new manufacturing plant in Kharkhoda.
+This new plant will provide capacity enhancement to meet the requirements of Maruti Suzukis new manufacturing plant at IMT Kharkhoda, which is expected to be commissioned in the financial year 2025-2026.
+The Company manufactures the plastic injection moulded automotive components i.e. bumpers, instrument panels, grills etc. as original equipments and for spare parts market primarily for Maruti Suzuki India Limited (MSIL) at two of its manufacturing locations in Gurugram & Manesar in the state of Haryana.

-The company has been dealing in all size plastics automotive components.
-The company has 63 nos. injection molding machines, sizes ranging from 100 Ton to 3150 Ton clamping force.
+The company has been dealing in all size plastic automotive components.
+The company has 63 nos. injection moulding machines, sizes ranging from 100 Ton to 3150 Ton clamping force.
 The company also provides job work facilities for Industrial Products like pallets, garbage bins etc. The company also manufactures moulds for in house requirements and others like MSIL, Daikin, VECV etc.

 Opportunities & Threats

-Growing market of India has already attracted all major automotive companies to start operation here.
-India is expected to be one of major auto hub in the world map soon.
+Indias rapidly growing market has already attracted all major automotive company to establish operations within the country.
+India is expected to emerge as one of the major automotive hubs on the global map in the near future.
 India could be a leader in shared mobility by 2030, providing opportunities for electric and autonomous vehicles.

 The principal customer of the company is Maruti Suzuki India Limited (MSIL) and growth of the company currently depends mainly on the growth of MSIL.
-However company does not have plant at Gujarat to cater to Suzuki Motor Gujarat.
+However, company does not have plant in Gujarat to cater to Suzuki Motor Gujarat.

-Your company is positively working towards expanding its operation to other customers.
+Your company is actively working on expanding its operations to reach more customers.

 The possible threats to the company can be: